 - In View All Jobs, search for and select the job opening in which you are interested.
 Please confirm that you are available to teach on the dates and times of the course section for which you are applying.

 - Upload your latest teaching dossier, where “resumé” is requested during the application process.
 Note: If you choose to use an existing dossier from a previous application, you can select “Use an existing resumé” option.

 - Complete and submit your application.
 A confirmation email will be sent to you.
 If you do not receive the email, please go back to your profile to make sure you submitted the application and did not leave it in draft status.

 - Sign in to your ‘Careers’ page to check the status of your application at any time.

 Questions?
 Email firstname.lastname@example.org and we will respond during regular Chang School business hours.

 The following is an adapted excerpt from the Collective Agreement between Ryerson University and the union representing Chang School continuing education contract lecturers (CECLs), CUPE Local 3904, Unit 2.
 It describes the responsibilities incumbent upon all those making applications through the CECL job postings process.

-A. Applications for each position vacancy must be submitted through the online application system, eHire.
+A. Applications for each position vacancy must be submitted through the online application system.
 All applicants shall be expected to apply by submitting an online application for each course section for which the applicant is applying and must include a teaching dossier/resumé.

-All applications indicating the course sections applied for must be submitted prior to the closing date and time specified on the job opening in eHire.
+All applications must be submitted prior to the closing date and time specified on the job poster.

 This procedure shall be followed for each term and in respect of each course section for which the applicant is applying.